Nuweiba

-Nuweiba (also spelled: Nueiba; نويبع, [neˈweːbeʕ]) is a coastal town in the eastern part of Sinai Peninsula, Egypt, located on the coast of the Gulf of Aqaba.
+Nuweiba (also spelled: Nueiba; نويبع, [neˈweːbeʕ]) is a coastal town in the eastern part of the Sinai Peninsula, Egypt, located on the coast of the Gulf of Aqaba.

 History

-Historically, it is in the Asian Part of Egypt and the area was inhabited by two different Ancient Bedouin tribes: the Tarabin to the north, and the Muzeina, some 8 km to the south.
-After the Six-Day War when Israel occupied the area, a small Town was established just 1.5 km south of Tarabeen, under a Hebrew name, Neviot (נביעות).
-After the departure of the Israelis, former Egyptian President Hosni Mubarak expanded a giant touristic city and established Nuweiba Port, some 7 km to the south, was established and developed, with several car ferries now running every day to Aqaba in Jordan by the Arab Bridge Maritime company, and with a small town growing up around itself.
+Historically, it is in the Asian part of Egypt, and the area was inhabited by two different ancient Bedouin tribes: the Tarabin to the north, and the Muzeina some 8 km to the south.
+After the Six-Day War when Israel occupied the area, a small town was established just 1.5 km south of Tarabeen under the Hebrew name of Neviot (נביעות).
+After the departure of the Israelis, former Egyptian President Hosni Mubarak expanded the settlement.
+Nuweiba Port, some 7 km to the south, was established and developed, with several car ferries running every day to Aqaba in Jordan by the Arab Bridge Maritime company, and with a small town growing up around it.

 Nuweiba castle (or Newibah castle), built on top of the remains of a still older castle in 1893, has been proposed as a UNESCO World Heritage site.